nelsonripoll/portfolio/learning/nginx/README.md

 ./configure --http-log-path=*name* --error-log-path=*name*
 ```

 By default, user and group for the server worker processes is not set.
 The username and group can be set in the nginx.conf file or during configuration.
+The user and group must exist or nginx will not run.
 ```
 ./configure --user=*name* --group=*name*
 ```